department-of-veterans-affairs/va.gov-team/platform/accessibility/508-request-prelaunch-review.md

 3. _If problems are found,_ DSVA will create a new Github issue for each Accesibility/508 problem found.
    - The new Github issues will be assigned to the person who requested the review in Step #3.
    1. Each issue will describe the specific changes required to make the code Accessible/508 compliant - what the problem is, where the problem occurs, how to fix it, and the issue severity.
-   2. **Your team is expected to make all the changes prior to launch.** When your team has completed the changes, update each Github issue with the following comment
+   2. **Your team is expected to make all changes prior to launch.** When your team has completed the changes, update each Github issue with the following comment:
+      - For issues that can be reviewed in Staging: `@<who opened the issue>` Changes completed in this code `[link to staging]`.
-      - `Changes completed in this code [link to the working code on staging]`
+      - For issues that should be reviewed in a pull request: `@<who opened the issue>` Changes completed in this code `[link to your pull request]`
-   3. Close all the issues.
+   3. The person who opened the issue will review your pull request or code.
+They will let you know if any changes are required.
    4. After you've closed all the issues, this pre-launch activity is considered complete.
    5. DSVA will then do [Step #3](#step-3-va-508-office-review).
 4. _If no problems are found,_